kubernetes-sigs/external-dns/docs/tutorials/glesys.md

 This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using GleSYS DNS.

-Make sure to use **?????** version of ExternalDNS for this tutorial.

 ## Deploy ExternalDNS

 Connect your `kubectl` client to the cluster you want to test ExternalDNS with.